Start now, don't wait. Really I'm not kidding, start now.

 Bonding in human and dog society so they learn to live in both.

-In your home with the whole family.
-Each week you'll learn step by step how to teach your puppy new, important life skills.
+Once a week.
+We meet in your home with the whole family.
+Each week you'll learn step by step how to teach your puppy new important life skills.

 Multiple sessions.
-Because puppy brains grow fast, they can learn something new every day.
+Because puppies learn so fast they can do something new each day.
 When schedules permit, we can do multiple sessions each week.
 If you have the time, go for it.
 You'll have a Super Puppy.